jrtechs/NodeJSBlog/blogContent/posts/data-science/lets-build-a-genetic-algorithm.md

 ## Selection

 Selecting the best performing chromosomes is straightforward after you have a function for evaluating the performance.
-This code snippet also computes the average, and best chromosome of the population to make it easier to graph and define the stopping point for the generations.
+This code snippet also computes the average and best chromosome of the population to make it easier to graph and define the stopping point for the algorithm's main loop.

 ```javascript
 /**